kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Device plugin API must not change.
 The existing device plugin drivers must continue working without change.

-* DRA driver API change must be minimal, if there is any.
+* DRA driver API must not change.
 Core kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.

 ### Non-Goals

 * Minimize kubelet or kube-scheduler changes.
 The feature requires necessary changes in both scheduling and actuation.

-* Keep advertising pod.status.Capacity for extended resources backed by DRA.
+* Keep advertising `node.status.Capacity` for extended resources backed by DRA.
   It is used for extended resources backed by device plugin only.

 ## Proposal